kbrenn02/reactnative/Notes.md

 4. In the app folder, the "_layout.tsx" is our main app file (starting point of our application)
     - I noticed it was under app > (tabs) > index.tsx.
 Editing that file showed edits on my Expo Go app
 5. Modify project configuration to deep link `scheme` in the app config.
 Go to app.json, change the "scheme" to "[app name]"
-6. Run `npx expo start` to run the application
+6. Run `npx expo start` to run the application (add a `--clear` to the end to clear the cache if needed)
     - Note: have "Expo Go" app downloaded on your phone.
 Scan the QR code that shows up to see your app.
 - To add to point 4, index.tsx is our homepage, but _layout.tsx applies to all pages, like a NavBar or Footer
 7. Install NativeWind for TailwindCSS type styling.
 Run `npm install nativewind` and `npm install --save-dev tailwindcss@3.3.2`